 Your journey begins here Study Italian with Babbel

 There are many good reasons to learn Italian and basic Italian language skills will come in handy on your travels - whether you visit Italy or you meet some Italians in other parts of the world.
 Also, since it is so closely related to the other Romantic languages, a good understanding of the Italian language would give you a fighting chance of grasping Spanish or French.
 As Italy has such a large economy, Italian language skills can come in handy in the world of business.
 It can give you the edge when it comes to looking for a new job, and a second language always looks good on any CV.

 If you studied French or Spanish at school, you’ll have an advantage if you decide to learn Italian; many words in these languages are similar as they are derived from the same Latin root.
 Even if you didn’t, with the right Italian language lessons, learning how to speak Italian and all its fabulous expressions and words doesn’t have to be difficult.
 Some of the grammar and pronunciation can seem daunting at first.
 However, like any language, take it step by step, try to be patient and you will be chatting with confidence before you can say bravo!

-You choose the topics that matter to you, so it’s arrivederci to boredom!
+Learning topics that matter You choose the topics that matter to you, so it’s arrivederci to boredom!
 Whether it’s Italian tongue twisters or holiday vocab for your next Italian adventure, you learn what you find interesting and useful.
-And all course content is crafted and tailored for English speakers by our in-house team of expert linguists.
+And all course content is crafted and tailored for English speakers by our in-house team of linguists.